Stéphanos II Ghattas

-Stéphanos II Ghattas (إسطفانوس الثاني غطاس) (16 January 1920 – 20 January 2009) was an eparch of the Coptic Catholic Church.
-From 1986 to 2006 he served as the Coptic Catholic Patriarch of Alexandria.
-He was also a Cardinal.
-His canonization process has been initiated.
+Stéphanos II Ghattas (إسطفانوس الثاني غطاس) (16 January 1920 – 20 January 2009) was an Egyptian Catholic prelate who served as the Coptic Catholic Patriarch of Alexandria from 1986 to 2006.
+He was a member of the Congregation of the Mission and was made a cardinal in 2001.
+His cause for beatification will be initiated by Ibrahim Isaac Sidrak as soon as possible.

 Biography

 Ghattas was born Andraos Ghattas in the village of Cheikh Zein-el-Dine in the Girga Governorate (now part of the Sohag Governorate), Egypt.
 Feeling called to serve as a priest, as a teenager he entered the minor seminary of the Coptic Church in Cairo, then did studies at a Jesuit secondary school in the city.
 He then went to Rome, where he studied at the Pontifical Urbaniana University, earning doctorates in both theology and philosophy.
 He was ordained there on 25 March 1944.
 He then returned to Egypt where he taught at Coptic seminaries in the country, first at Tahta, then at Tanta.

 In 1952 Ghattas entered the Congregation of the Mission, doing his year of novitiate in France.
 He then served in the Lebanon for six years, after which he was sent to Alexandria, where he was the Superior of the Vincentians in Egypt.
 He was chosen to be the Coptic Bishop of Luxor on 8 May 1967 and consecrated on 9 June 1967 in Alexandria by Cardinal Stéphanos I Sidarouss, Coptic Patriarch of Alexandria.
 He was elected patriarch himself on 8 June 1986.
 Pope John Paul II granted him the ecclesiastica communio on 23 June 1986.

 Pope John Paul II named him a cardinal of the Catholic Church in 2001.
 As he was past the legal age of 80 at the time, however, he was unable to participate in the Conclave of 2005.

 Ghattas retired from the patriarchal office in March 2006, and his successor, Antonios Naguib, was elected on 30 March 2006.

 Ghattas died in Cairo, where he had retired, on 20 January 2009, four days after his 89th birthday, and was buried in the Cathedral of Our Lady of Egypt in Cairo.